codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

-## Identify GitOps applications with warnings/errors
+## Identify Argo CD applications with warnings/errors
 Errors are flagged in the **Warnings/Errors** button, displayed at the top right of the Applications tab in the GitOps Apps dashboard.
 Clicking the button shows the list of applications with the warnings/errors and the possible reasons for these.

 {% include